Making water marks

 If you look at these four small black booklets below.
 I created the ocean, river, lake and pond.
 You can see how great this creates a nice texture and use of scraps.

-I have to say this is my favorite. soaking yarn with blue paint, letting dry and waiting to see what will happen.
+I have to say this is my favorite.
+Soaking yarn with blue paint and letting dry.
+When it’s all dry you can see what will happen, after you remove all the yarn.
 I used the our blue water acrylic watered down.
+You should be able to see interesting line marks.

 4. YARN TEXTURE